-The red variety (also Kuhlmann 237-1) is an interspecific new breed between Millardet et Grasset 101-14 (Riparia x Rupestris) x Goldriesling (1).
-They are genes of Vitis riparia.
+The red grape variety (also Kuhlmann 237-1) is an interspecific new breed between Millardet et Grasset 101-14 (Riparia x Rupestris) x Goldriesling (1).
+They are genes from Vitis riparia.
 Vitis rupestris and Vitis vinifera contain.
-The intersection of hybrid took place at the beginning of the 20th century at the Oberlin Institute in Colmar-Alsace by the French breeder Eugène Kuhlmann (1858-1932).
-Incidentally, the same parents are also the six new breeds Etoile II.
-Léon Millot.
+The crossing of the hybrid took place at the beginning of the 20th century at the Oberlin Institute in Colmar-Alsace by the French breeder Eugène Kuhlmann (1858-1932).
+Incidentally, the six new varieties are with the same parents Etoile II.
+Leon Millot.
 Lucie Kuhlmann.
 Maréchal Foch.
 Maréchal Joffre and Pinard emerged.
 The early ripening vine is resistant to frost and fungal diseases and produces velvety red wines.
-In 2010, however, no stocks were reported (Statistics Kym Anderson ).
+However, no stocks were shown in 2010 (Statistics Kym Anderson ).